fenago/pytest-quick-start-guide/testing-with-pytest/Lab_2.md

 can help you skip tests and mark tests as expecting to fail.
 Finally, I’ll cover parametrizing tests, which allows tests to get called with different data.

+#### Pre-reqs:
+- Google Chrome (Recommended)

+#### Lab Environment
+Al labs are ready to run.
+All packages have been installed.
+There is no requirement for any setup.

+All exercises are present in `work/testing-with-pytest/code` folder.

 ### Testing a Package

 We’ll use the sample project, Tasks, as discussed in The Tasks Project, on